tony-pelton/lander/README.md

 - **Realistic physics** (gravity, thrust, rotation, and fuel)
 - **Procedurally generated terrain** with a flat landing pad
 - **Keyboard controls** for classic lunar lander gameplay
+- **Fly-by-wire mode**: toggle between manual and automatic control for a modern piloting experience
 - **No JOGL, no GLUT, no nonsense**

 ---